marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/01_sampling_scheme.pdf}
-\caption{\textbf{The sampling scheme for the transcriptome time series.}}{Red numbers displayed below the bottom axis indicate the time points at which the plants were sampled.
+\caption{{The sampling scheme for the transcriptome time series.}}{Red numbers displayed below the bottom axis indicate the time points at which the plants were sampled.
 The representations of the plants indicate the approximate number of full leaves at those time points.}\label{figure:201:samplingscheme}